 How Much Will a Dental Root Canal Cost?

 A variety of factors contribute to the cost of a root canal in Yorktown Heights.
 For one, the price will depend on the extent of the tooth’s damage.
 Secondly, the materials required throughout the procedure will also affect the cost.
 Another is the location of the damaged tooth in the mouth, which will determine the number of roots that require repair.
 And the final factor is whether your treatment calls for a general dentist or an endondontist.
 If cost is a concern, you will be happy to know that a portion of the procedure may be covered by dental insurance.
 Our dentists can provide with an estimate of your costs after conducting a dental examination.
 To schedule an examination and discuss the costs of your treatment, please call us to make an appointment right away.

 Are There Different Types of Procedures Available?

 There are a few variations of the treatment.
 The standard procedure can repair and restore any tooth, but is usually done on the molars in the back of the mouth.
 If the initial treatment is not successful, then an alternative is an apicoectomy, where the dentist only removes the very tip of the root of the tooth.
 Another alternative, called a pediatric pulpotomy, eliminates just the unhealthy pulp of the tooth while keeping the nerve fully intact.

 Is There Any Pain with Dental Root Canal Treatment?

 In general, the treatment should be painless because the dentist will give you a local anesthetic prior to the procedure to ensure your comfort throughout.
 Afterward, some people report a very minor amount of pain that can be relieved with an over-the-counter pain medication.
 But if you experience any degree of pain or some other distressing symptom after treatment, you will need to call our office right away so we can stop your suffering and make sure you heal properly.
-Call us today at (914) 357-8916 or request an appointment online.
+Call us today at (914) 357-8916 or book an appointment online.